wavesplatform/docs.wavesplatform/docs/en/blockchain/readme.md

 ## Tokenization

-Issuing your own token on the Waves blockchain takes one minute and does not require programming skills.
+Issuing your own token on the Waves blockchain is as easy as filling out a form and clicking a button.
 The token is immediately available for transfers and trading, this is perfect for crowdfunding and ICO.
 [More about token issue](/en/building-apps/how-to/assets/issue)

 ## Smart Сontracts